ScriptsOfTribute/.github/profile/README.md

 # References

-The Tales of Tribute AI Competition has been described in the [paper](todo).
+The Tales of Tribute AI Competition has been described in the [paper](https://arxiv.org/abs/2305.08234).

 ```
 @article{Kowalski2023IntroducingTales,
   author = {Kowalski, J. and Miernik, R. and Polak, K. and Budzki, D. and Kowalik, D.},
   title = {{Introducing Tales of Tribute AI Competition}},
-  note = {arXiv preprint arXiv:TODO.TODO},
+  note = {arXiv preprint arXiv:2305.08234},
   year = {2023},
 }
 ```